Arnold-ebuka/Data_handling_good/README.md

 # Data_handling_good
-This is for data handling class a very ineresing dat handlig class.
+This is for data handling class a very interesing data handlig class.
-Looking forward learning more
+Looking forward to learning more